 WHERE: Online distance learning, take part in this class from your home with a computer/tablet.

-COMMITMENT: 2 hours contact time per week, with extra hours outside sessions working on your pitches.
+COMMITMENT: 2 hours contact time per week, with extra hours outside of sessions working on your pitches.

 WHAT YOU GET: Seminars and discussions with a professional filmmaker and business owner, and a thorough grounding in how to develop and produce your ideas.